isacandrei/Data_Science_Projects/Assignment_5/Assigment_5.md

 `0.01340395` for the 3d data taking 1000 samples from the data set.
 `0.05771323` for the 6d data taking 1000 samples from the data set.

 The hopkins analysis is very computationally expensive, running it for 1000 samples took over 6 hours for each data set.
-Also these results are not favorable for clustering, both are less than 0.5 => the data is randomly distributed.
+Also these results are not favourable for clustering, both are less than 0.5 => the data is randomly distributed.

 #### 1.4 Plots

 The dendograms were created using 33.000 random data entries form the initial data set.
-The folowing linkeages were generated: Average, Centroid, Complete, Single Link and Ward.
+The folowing Linkages were generated: Average, Centroid, Complete, Single Link and Ward.
 The differences between them will be outlined in section 1.5.

-#### Average Linkeage
+#### Average Linkage

-![Average Linkeage Dendogram - 3D] (images/average_3d.png)
+![Average Linkage Dendogram - 3D] (images/average_3d.png)
-![Average Linkeage Dendogram - 6D] (images/average_6d.png)
+![Average Linkage Dendogram - 6D] (images/average_6d.png)

-#### Cetroid Linkeage
+#### Cetroid Linkage

 ![] (images/centroid.png)
 ![] (images/centroid6d.png)

-#### Complete Linkeage
+#### Complete Linkage

 ![] (images/complete.png)
 ![] (images/complete6D.png)

-#### Single Linkeage
+#### Single Linkage

 ![] (images/single.png)
 ![] (images/single6d.png)

-#### Ward Linkeage
+#### Ward Linkage

 ![] (images/ward.png)
 ![] (images/ward6d.png)

-#### 1.5 Linkeages
+#### 1.5 Linkages

-The adendograms were considered as the reperesentation of 5 different linkeages: average, centroid, complete, single, ward.
-All the dendodrams were generated with the same radomply sampled data set.
+The dendograms were considered as the representation of 5 different Linkages: average, centroid, complete, single, ward.
+All the dendodrams were generated with the same randomly sampled data set.

 The single link method is not suitable for hierarchical